Hey there! My name is Jeremy Fleischman. I love the outdoors,

 attempt to do stupid things.

-I am the leader of the
+I am helping build the future of caregiving at Honor.

 I graduated from San Clemente High School in 2006, and UC Berkeley in 2010.